for the Mercedes-Benz Arena Berlin

-8.5 The Operator shall have the sole right to sell, or to distribute at no cost, any merchandise, food and beverages as well as goods of any kind, and to transfer this right to third parties.
+8.5 The Operator shall have the sole right to sell, or to distribute at no cost, in the Arena and in the Facility any merchandise, food and beverages as well as goods of any kind, and to transfer this right to third parties.

 9. Enforcement of the House Rules

-The Operator and the deployed security staff shall ensure, at their discretion and in compliance with the respectively valid stipulations of the law that the House Rules are complied with.
+The Operator and the security staff it deploys shall ensure, at their discretion and in compliance with the respectively valid stipulations of the law, that the House Rules are complied with.
 The right of the event organizer and the Operator to demand that the Visitors compensate them for any damages shall remain unaffected hereby.

-The Visitors of the Facility hereby irrevocably consent to having their images and their voices used for photographic and television recordings (live streaming, DVD recordings, and such like) as may be made by the Operator or event organizer or the parties they may commission in connection with their visit to the Facility.
+The Visitors to the Arena and the Facility hereby irrevocably consent to having their images and their voices used for photographic and television recordings (live streaming, DVD recordings, and such like) as may be made by the Operator or event organizer or the parties they may commission in connection with their visit to the Arena and the Facility.
 Section 23 paragraph 2 of the Kunsturhebergesetz (KunstUrhG, Act on the Protection of the Copyright in Works of Art and Photographs) shall remain unaffected thereby.

-11.1 Visitors enter the Facility at their own risk.
+11.2.
+Visitors enter the Arena and the Facility at their own risk.
 The Operator shall not be held liable for any personal injuries or damages to objects that may be caused by third parties.

-11.6 Due to the sound being turned up high at events, there is a risk that hearing and health may be damaged.
-The Operator shall be held liable for damages to hearing and health in the scope stipulated by law only in those instances in which it or the persons it employs in the performance of its obligations (Erfüllungsgehilfe) can be charged with having acted intentionally or grossly negligently.
+11.4 Due to the sound being turned up high at events, there is a risk that hearing and health may be damaged.
+The Operator shall be held liable for damages to hearing and health in the scope stipulated by law only in those instances in which it and/or the persons it employs in the performance of its obligations can be charged with having acted intentionally or with gross negligence.

-11.7 Any written agreements deviating from the above provisions that may be made between a Visitor and the Operator as individual agreements shall take precedence before the above provisions.
+11.5 Any written agreements in derogation from the above provisions that may be made between a Visitor and the Operator as individual agreements shall take precedence before the above provisions.